Equine Assisted Psychotherapy and Equine Assisted Learning

 Equine Assisted Learning (EAL)

-Equine Assisted Learning (EAL) is also available for corporate and private groups as well as for individuals, couples, and families seeking personal growth sessions.
-We call our Equine Assisted Learning program Leading With Horsepower.
-We offer sessions tailored specifically to individual and organizational needs.
-Whether it's to strengthen communication or provide leadership and development training we design exercises in the arena to help you achieve your personal growth or professional development goals.
+Equine Assisted Learning (EAL)was also available for corporate and private groups as well as for individuals, couples, and families seeking personal growth sessions.
+We called our Equine Assisted Learning program Leading With Horsepower.
+We offered sessions tailored specifically to individual and organizational needs.
+Whether it was to strengthen communication or provide leadership and development training we designed exercises in the arena to help clients achieve their personal growth or professional development goals.

-Pictured here below out front is Visionheart, a 22 year-old beautiful Quarterhorse mare with quite the history of multiple temporary adoptions, until now where she thinks she might have landed her permanent home.
-Visionheart has seven years of experience in EAP and EAL.
+Pictured here below out front and also to the right with Whiskey is Visionheart, a 26 year-old beautiful Quarterhorse mare with quite the history of multiple temporary adoptions, until now where she thinks she might have landed her permanent home.
+Visionheart has about twelve years of experience in EAP and EAL.
 In this photo, she appears a bit confused and even annoyed at not understanding the intentions here in this exercise.
 She is a beautiful, gentle soul with a strong desire to do the right thing.
 When she can't quite figure out what that is, she becomes easily frustrated and her trauma based control issues are brought to the surface.

-Our youngest horse is Prince, a nine year-old Tennessee Walking Horse gelding.
+Another of our horses is Prince, a thirteen year-old Tennessee Walking Horse gelding.
 He is a gentle giant with a child's curiosity, eager to please and sometimes still working at trusting in the world around him.
-He is experienced in the fields of EAP/EAL, having about 5 years of experience behind him, and brings innocence and entertainment to the exercises.
-Prince has lots of miles out on the trail and in the arena and is learning new things daily.
-He is shown here in a younger picture with the psychotherapist.
+He is experienced in the fields of EAP/EAL, having about 9 years of experience behind him, and brings innocence and entertainment to the exercises.
+Prince has thousands of miles out on the trail and in the arena and continues to learn new things daily.
+He is shown here in a younger picture with the therapist and also above in a photo with Wakanda..

-Prince serves as a fulltime consultant and participates in as many exercises as he's asked to.
-He gets along well with the other four-legged consultants as well as his two-legged handlers and is always ready to meet the two-legged participants that come to the arena.
-Prince appears to be still experiencing growth spurts but his body has finally caught up with his legs.
+Prince served as a fulltime consultant and participated in as many exercises as he was asked to.
+He gets along well with the other four-legged consultants as well as his two-legged handlers and was always ready to meet the two-legged participants that came to the arena.
+Prince appears to have finally stopped his growth spurts and his body finally caught up with his legs.
 He's learned that his head, body and feet are all connected somehow and he is typically sure footed and confident out on the trail.
 He is playful and powerful in the Equine Assisted activites.

 Many of the horses that have served in the program have qualified as rescue horses who otherwise would not have a home.
 Although we are not a nonprofit horse rescue organization, we value horses for what they can bring to the program rather than what they cannot.
-We are not always in a position to take on new horses but if you have one that needs a home and a new job, contact us and we'll see what we can do.
-Due to having lost several very valued horses in the last few years, we are currently interested in finding horses that can serve in the program right now.
-We look for sound, experienced, young to middle aged horses that have social and emotional stories to tell.
-We only take in horses when we have the means to care for them in the best manner that all horses deserve.
+We only took in horses when we had the means to care for them in the best manner that all horses deserve.
 Rescue should not result in more trauma, but instead in trauma resolution and renewal.

-Horses at Veritas Counseling Center, together with their two-legged consultants, have a way of making life very real and helping us find our Truth.
-You will be invited to join us in the arena and to Get Real at Veritas.
+Horses at Veritas Counseling Center, together with their two-legged consultants, had a way of making life very real and helping us find our Truth.
+Clients were be invited to join us in the arena and to Get Real at Veritas.

 Former Horse Consultants